philippkraft/cmf/documentation/tutorial/atmosphere/CmfTutET.md

 #### a) set the root content directly

 Soil layers have the property `rootfraction` that can be set.
-It is
-'''your''' responsibility to ensure that the sum of all rootfractions is 1.
+It is __your__ responsibility to ensure that the sum of all rootfractions is 1.

 ~~~~~~~~~~~~~{.py}